happybono/AvocadoSmoothie/README.md

 - Validates numeric values using regular expressions
 - Stores data as a list of doubles for high-precision calculations
 - Provides two types of running median filters :
-  - `AllMedian` :
+  - AllMedian :
-    - Calculates median at every position using a sliding window
+    - Calculates a median at every position using a sliding window
-    - Automatically adjusts at dataset boundaries
+    - Uses Boundary Modes (Symmetric / Replicate / Zero Padding) for synthetic edge sampling; Adaptive crops the window in-bounds
-  - `MiddleMedian` :
+  - MiddleMedian :
-    - Applies median only to the inner region of data
+    - Applies the median filter only to interior indices
-    - Leaves a user-defined number of boundary elements untouched
+    - Preserves a user-defined number of edge elements (border count) unchanged
-- Implements parallel processing for fast performance on large datasets
-- Results stored separately for review, copy, or export

 ### User Interface and Interaction
 - Main window includes :